 Community college officials verify eligibility and acceptance of articulated courses listed on the high school transcript.
 Students may be asked to submit supporting documentation and/or demonstrate proficiency to receive credit.
-Colleges must follow the criteria of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) in awarding credit.
+Colleges must follow the criteria of the Southern

 CREDIT FOR MILITARY TRAINING